flutter/flutter/CONTRIBUTING.md

  * Python (used by many of our tools)
  * An ssh client (used to authenticate with GitHub)
  * curl (used by `gclient sync`)
+ * Chromium's [depot_tools](http://www.chromium.org/developers/how-tos/install-depot-tools) (make sure it's in your path).
+We use the 'gclient' tool from depot_tools.

 Getting the code
 ----------------